railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

     counterparts.

-For this chapter you can continue using the database with demo data from a previous chapter or start with a fresh database that includes demo data, with Warehouse Management and its dependencies installed and no particular chart of accounts configured.
+For this chapter you can continue using the database with demo data from a previous chapter or start with a fresh database that includes demo data, with Warehouse Management and its dependencies installed and any chart of accounts configured.

 In this chapter, the following modules will be used: